Jashan-1/Kolmogorov-Arnold-Networks/README.md

 Key aspects of the project include:
 - Implementation of a KAN model using Python and PyTorch.
-- Training the model on key-exchange cryptographic data and performing evaluations.
+- Training the model on generated data and performing evaluations.
 - Investigating the impact of structured knowledge on the model's learning and performance.

 For more information on the KAN architecture and its background, refer to the research paper ["Knowledge Graphs: Enhancing Neural Networks Through Structured Reasoning"](https://arxiv.org/abs/2404.19756).